OfficeDev/office-ui-fabric-js/src/documentation/pages/Panel/Panel.md

     </script>
     ```
 4. Verify that the component is working the same as in the sample above.
-5. Replace the sample HTML content with your content.
+5. Replace the sample HTML content (such as the content of `.ms-Panel-content`) with your content.